daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 ## AWS Directory Service

 Directory Service is used for AD integration.
+You can create a trust relationship between Directory Service and IAM to allow Directory users assume an IAM role.

 ### Modes